 If you're looking for the very best training out there in Finance & Financial Management you simply can't do better than University of Pennsylvania.
-With 363 undergraduates, finance is quite a popular major at University of Pennsylvania.
+With 372 undergraduates, finance is quite a popular major at University of Pennsylvania.
 University of Pennsylvania is among the largest schools in Pennsylvania.

 54.0% of students at University of Pennsylvania acquire educational funding, so don't forget to complete the FAFSA!
-Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.0% are in default.
+Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.1% are in default.
 Want to learn more about University of Pennsylvania's campus?
 Take a virtual tour.

 It's difficult to beat Bentley University if you wish to study Finance & Financial Management.
-Graduates from the finance & financial management major at Bentley University get 15.4% more than the standard graduate in this field.
+In addition to its bachelor's programs, Bentley University offers graduate degrees in Finance.
 Waltham, Massachusetts is the perfect location for college students who like the fast-paced city life.

 Georgetown University is among your best bets if you're planning on studying Finance & Financial Management.
-10.1% of undergraduate students at Georgetown University are finance majors.
+A preferred major for undergraduates, there are about 240 learners enrolled in this program at Georgetown.
 The surrounding area of a large city is wonderful for young people trying to find adequate choices for social networking, excitement, and discovery.

 It's hard to find a better school than Washington University in St Louis if you wish to study Finance & Financial Management.
-Graduates from the finance & financial management degree program at Washington University in St Louis make 25.5% above the typical college graduate in this field.
+After graduation, finance students typically earn about $63,805 in the first five years of their career.
 Washington University in St Louis is located in the suburban region of Saint Louis, Missouri, near to shops and other entertainment.

 Any student who is interested in Finance & Financial Management needs to take a look at Lehigh University.
-In addition to its bachelor's programs, Lehigh University offers graduate degrees in Finance.
+13.6% of undergraduate students at Lehigh University are finance majors.
 Bethlehem, Pennsylvania is an ideal surrounding for individuals who appreciate the fast-paced city life.

 It's difficult to beat Villanova University if you want to study Finance & Financial Management.
-In addition to its bachelor's programs, Villanova University offers graduate degrees in Finance.
+This is quite a common major at Villanova, with 11.9% of undergraduates signed up for it.
 Situated in Villanova, Pennsylvania, Villanova provides a dependable, suburban environment for students.